elfketchup/SporkVN/README.md

 Getting Started, Part 1: Starting a new project
 -----------------------------------------------

-[WARNING: This is a little outdated and the documentation has yet to be updated to iOS 9.0 / Swift 2.1, but it should work well enough to get you started]
+[WARNING: This is a little outdated and the documentation has yet to be updated to iOS 10 / Swift 3.0, but it should work well enough to get you started]

 (This assumes that you've downloaded the "SporkVN” project that has all the code and resource files that you'll need to get started)

-1. Open up Xcode (I'm using version 6.1.1 )
+1. Open up Xcode

 2. Choose the “Game” template (under “iOS > Application”), and set the Language to Swift and the Game Technology to “SpriteKit.”
 By default, Devices is set to “Universal,” but for simplicity’s sake,